alex/what-happens-when/README.rst

 Hub:

-* If the computer is connected to a hub the hub will broadcast the ARP request out all other ports.
-If the router is connected on the same "wire" it will respond with an ``ARP Reply`` (see below).
+* If the computer is connected to a hub, the hub will broadcast the ARP request out all other ports.
+If the router is connected on the same "wire", it will respond with an ``ARP Reply`` (see below).

 Switch:

-* If the computer is connected to a switch the switch will check it's local CAM/MAC table to see which port has the MAC address we are looking for.
+* If the computer is connected to a switch, the switch will check it's local CAM/MAC table to see which port has the MAC address we are looking for.
 If the switch has no entry for the MAC address it will rebroadcast the ARP request to all other ports.